 – F.M.
 Scherer, Harvard University and Princeton University, US

-You are now able to access selected chapters from the book by clicking their respective headers below.
-More chapters from The Economics and Management of Intellectual Property – Towards Intellectual Capitalism will be published bi-weekly on this page for your pleasure to read.
+You are now able to access the most chapters from The Economics and Management of Intellectual Property – Towards Intellectual Capitalism by clicking their respective headers below.

 Currently available chapters on this page:

 - Chapter 1 – From intellectual property to intellectual capitalism

 - Chapter 2 – Philosophy and history of intellectual property

 - Chapter 3 – Patents and intellectual property: a general framework

 - Chapter 4 – The technology-based firm: a general framework

 - Chapter 5 – Japanese patenting – an overview

 - Chapter 6 – Technology and commercialization strategies